Bellaire, Texas: History

 On December 31, 2008, Bellaire police officers confronted Robbie Tolan, the son of former Major League Baseball player Bobby Tolan, in the driveway of his house at the 800 block of Woodstock.
 Officers suspected Tolan, who was unarmed, of stealing a sports utility vehicle in the driveway and shot Tolan in the chest; Tolan's family owned the vehicle.
 Tolan was hospitalized with injuries to one lung and his liver.
 The incident sparked allegations of racial profiling.
 Members of minority groups reported that Bellaire police racially profiled people.
 In 2002, José Cruz Jr., son of baseball player José Cruz, was stopped since his vehicle was missing a front license plate.
 He was arrested by Bellaire police and spent one night in jail after Bellaire law enforcement told him that he had a warrant for his arrest.
 The Houston Chronicle said that the Bellaire police decision to arrest Cruz was a mistake.
 In January 2009, Cruz accused the police of racial profiling.
 Mayor Cindy Siegel said that she was unaware of racial profiling by police.
-Siegel announced that the city will investigate racial profiling and hire an independent consultant to look at traffic stop data.
-The local National Association for the Advancement of Colored People (NAACP) branch said that it established a pact with the City of Bellaire; people may report civil rights violations from Bellaire Police to the branch if the people do not wish to contact the City of Bellaire.
+Siegel announced that the city would investigate racial profiling and hire an independent consultant to look at traffic stop data.
+The local National Association for the Advancement of Colored People (NAACP) branch said that it had established a pact with the City of Bellaire; people may report civil rights violations from Bellaire Police to the branch if they do not wish to contact the City of Bellaire.
 However, the NAACP branch has not yet provided the city with any civil rights violations.

 On April 6, 2009, a Harris County grand jury indicted Sergeant Jeffrey Cotton, the police officer, for aggravated assault by a public servant.
 If convicted, Cotton could face up to life in prison.
-In addition the family sued the police department and the police officer.
+In addition, the family sued the police department and the police officer.
 The trial in Harris County District Court on criminal felony charges against Cotton began on January 25, 2010.
 Jury selection was scheduled to begin on May 3, 2010.
 The officer was found not guilty in his criminal trial in May 2010.

 Teas Nursery closed in 2010; the company president, Tom Teas, intended for the property to be redeveloped into single-family houses.
 The Teas Nursery business was either going to move to a new location or be liquidated.
 In December the Rubenstein family bought the Teas property; the family planned to donate it to the City of Bellaire for community purposes.
 The Teas property has two historic buildings.
 Scott Rubenstein, who handled negotiations for the Rubenstein family, described the Teas lot as "the last largely undeveloped tract in the city, and frankly, in the inner loop of the city of Houston where you can do something that can be used by people from all around the city."
-Mayor of Bellaire Cindy Seigel said "I am just thrilled we'll be able to preserve a historical property that is an important piece of Bellaire's history."
+Mayor of Bellaire Cindy Seigel said, "I am just thrilled we'll be able to preserve a historical property that is an important piece of Bellaire's history."